2018 Water & Sewer Rehab Projects

 See the attached “Weekly Update” maps for an overview of the active work areas and general project status for Zone A and Zone B.

-Work this week will consist of the contractor continuing open cut construction replacement of sewer main in the alley generally bounded between Clark Avenue and Yellowstone Avenue from 2nd Street West to 1st Street West.
-Construction crews will be in alleys replacing manholes and sewer main, and will restore the surface once construction of the sewer in the alley is complete.
-Construction will shift to the alley generally bounded between Lewis Avenue and Clark Avenue from 1st Street West and 2nd Street West once the Clark/Yellowstone section from 2nd to 1st is complete.
-In addition to alley closures, traffic control will shift around with the manhole replacement and will consist of local street closures around the construction area.
+Work this week will consist of the contractor continuing open cut construction by replacing sewer main in the alley generally bounded between Avenue F and Parkhill Drive from 18th Street West to 19th Street West.
+Construction crews will be in the alleys replacing manholes, sewer main, and services, and will restore the surface once construction of the sewer in the alley is complete.
+A second construction crew will continue service reinstatement in the alleys rehabilitated with trenchless technologies.
+Work on the services will begin in the alley generally bounded between Grand Avenue and Avenue B from 17th Street West to 19th Street West.
+The contractor is anticipating reinstatement of three to five services a day.
+In addition to alley closures, traffic control will consist of a closure of Parkhill Drive from 17th Street West to 19th Street West.
+Traffic control will also consist of local street closures around the construction area.
 Access for area residents and businesses will be maintained throughout the project duration.

 Thank you for your patience and consideration as the Contractor performs work in your area.